-The best choice is probably the lightweight Linux Mint Xfce 13, which will receive security updates until April 2017.
+The best choice is probably the lightweight Linux Mint 17.3 Xfce, which will receive security updates until May, 2019.
 It's complete out of the box and has a menu that resembles Windows XP.

 Note: burning the iso file on a disk, must be done in a special way.